chikadim/kitchen-equipments-exhibition/README.md

 ### Existing Features
 - __Home page__
   - The navigation bar
     * The navigation bar is featured in all four pages and is fully responsive.
 It includes links to Logo, For exhibitors, Contact us, Home page and Attendees page.
+This helps the user to navigate easily to pages that are of interest to them.

+  - The Date, Venue and Time section
+    * This brief section quickly present the most important information to a user.
+The Date, Venue and Time for the exhibition.

   - Expected Attendees section
     * This section contains list of portfolios of the expected exhibitors and expected visitors.
 There are two images complementing the both lists.
+The user will immediately get familiarized with the professionals that are expected to attend the exhibition.

+  - Sponsors section
+    * In this section, a user can find just a few of our top sponsors.
+This is likely to boost the confidence of the user who is attending.

+  - The footer section
+    * Here, a user can find the menu for easy navigation.
+Also there is the Host social media handles which a user can also connect to for more information and socialize.

+- __For exhibitors page__
+  - Exhibitors read up section
+    * This contains three different topic concerning Kitchen.
+The topics are just to keep the user in the mood and hopeful of a wonderful exhibition experience.

+  - Send a message form
+    * Through this form a user can reach us to make enquiry or offer suggestions.
+It helps the user to submit her concerns if any.

+- __Contact us page__
+  - Customer service section
+    * On this page a user can make an immediate conatact by calling or texting some of our customer service staff who are available 24/7.
+  - Enquiry form
+    * Through this form a user can reach us to make enquiry or offer suggestions.

+- __Attendees page__
+  - Attendees list
+    * On this page a user can make an immediate conatact by calling or texting some of our customer service staff who are available 24/7.
+  - Enquiry form
+    * Through this form a user can reach us to make enquiry or offer suggestions.